DotModGroup/ColdWaters-DotModCampaignChecker/README.md

 # ColdWaters-DotModCampaignChecker
 This project is designed to automatically check a DotMod campaign for issues to find bugs before campaigns even go live.
 This is a "static checker" (like MyPy for Python) and is designed to be run cold on any campaign.

-## Current Checks:
-- All vessel arrays in campaign missions are the same length
-- Maximum and minimum vessles in missions, as well as critical vessels
-- Player and AI mission metadata, including frequency sums
-- Vessels provided in mission files exist in vessel_inventory
-- All events provided for in campaign_data and in mission files exist
-- All critical events (such as campaign loss and start events) exist
-- All missions' names match the type of mission said mission is
-- All missions match a type specified in campaign_data
-- All missions specified in campaign_data have a file
-- All missions in the campaign are specified in campaign_data
-- All missions have associated language files
-- All mission types are only constructed of letters and not numbers
-- All missions are properly 0-indexed
-- All awards in awards.txt are present in event file form
+It does not claim to catch every issue, but common ones like missing files or incorrectly adjusting elements of campaign_data should be caught with an error message more descriptive than that which the game gives you.

 ## Changelog
 - v0.01: First three checks